jsonzilla/vtt_to_srt3/README.md

 # vtt-to-srt.py
+useful python script
-python script to convert all vtt files in a directory and all its subdirectories to srt subtitle format
+## convert all vtt files to srt subtitle format
+* in a directory and all its subdirectories